PhuocHoangMinhNguyen/ReamotApp/README.md

 - CalendarStack.
 - MedicineStack
 - DoctorStack.
-- ProfileStack.
+- MoreStack.

-Each stack is for an option in TabBarNavigation except AuthStack.
+Each stack is for an option in BottomTabNavigator except AuthStack.
+MoreStack is as a DrawerNavigator.

 #### AuthStack
-The stack includes Register and SignIn Screens.
+The stack includes Register, SignIn, ForgotPassword, and TermsOfService Screens:
-- Patient can register by providing their full name, email, password, and phone number
+- Patients can register by providing their full name, email, password, phone number, and accepting Reamot Terms of Services.
+Then patients have to click on verification link in their email to verify their account before using the main part of the application.
-- Patient can sign in using registered email and password.
+- Patients can sign in using registered email and password.
-- If the patient already signs in, they dont have to sign in again next time they open the application on the same mobile device (thanks to LoadingScreen.js)
+- If a patient already signs in, they dont have to sign in again next time they open the application on the same mobile device (thanks to LoadingScreen.js)
+- If a patient forgets his/her password, he/she can enters email address in the input section, and a link will be sent to that email to reset his/her password.

 #### HomeStack
-The stack includes the Home Screen of the application.
+The stack includes the Home Screen and Medication Information Screen.
+Home Screen includes 3 sections:
+- A "Medication Taking History For The Day" List including taken, missed reminder for the day
+- An "Upcoming Reminders" List including upcoming reminders for the day.
+- An image of a "growing" flower, that its growing status will be changed based on the value of:
+(Taken Medicine * 100) / (Missed Medicine + Taken Medicine + Upcoming Reminders)

 #### CalendarStack
 The stack shows patient's medication taking history for each day.
+It will show the medication details, the taking status, and the time for each time a medicine is taken or missed.

 #### MedicineStack
 The stack shows: